opencrvs/infrastructure/examples/dev/README.md

 The self-hosted runner must be installed on the single VM (master node).
 The VM must be provisioned with an SSH user account according to [Provision Your Server Nodes with SSH Access](https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.1-provision-your-server-nodes-with-ssh-access).

-> NOTE: On previous step environment configuration script left correct command as output.
+> NOTE: Use code snippet generated on previous step.

 1. Login as user with sudo access or as root